 - Plug your flash drive into the one button studio station.
 The camera, microphone and studio lights will all automatically turn on.
-Make sure the switch for the florescent room lighting is turned off.

 - Plug the HDMI cord from the large display monitor into your laptop.
 Launch your presentation, web browser, or application and display your desired content.